Quack117/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Both websites are geared toward working on as many platforms as possible.
+Differences are that adaptive uses hard coded widths.
+This means that there are specific things that happen at certain breakpoints.
+They are also quicker to deplay.
+Responsive websites use media queries like adaptive, inside each query, it adapts beautifully no matter which viewport the screen may be.
+These take longer to do, but fit more devices than adaptive.

 2. Describe what it means to be mobile first vs desktop first.

+When creating your website, you either start by creating a site that is a mobile version or a desktop version.
+If you start with a desktop version(desktop first), you can introde media queries that break at max-widths.
+If you do mobile version/mobile first, you can introduce media queries that break at min-width.
+Whatever one you start with depends on your audiences preferences.
+If you have more mobile users than desktop, a mobile first approach is better.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes 'rem' units in base 10 and they are easier to calculate.
+For example, 1rem = 10px.
+Using rem will help with peoples text size preferences.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is the exact same thing as normal CSS, but it gives you more tools to work with.
+More tools means more possiblities in style and efficiency.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the use of normal mixins.
+They are great because I can write one short line of code that is the same thing as several lines of code.
+Makes things faster.
+Parametric mixins were harder, because you had to remember the order for your parameters.
+Wrong order, and things go crazy.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.